Pavan-Gv/Read-and-Write-Image/README.md

 # READ AND WRITE AN IMAGE
 ## AIM
-To write a python program using OpenCV to do the following image manipulations.
+To write a python program using OpenCV to do the following image manipulations.<br>
-i) Read, display, and write an image. ii) Access the rows and columns in an image. iii) Cut and paste a small portion of the image.
+i) Read, display, and write an image.<br>
+ii) Access the rows and columns in an image.<br>
+iii) Cut and paste a small portion of the image.<br>

 ## Software Required:
 Anaconda - Python 3.7